darrenrob25/MineSweeperProject/readme.md

 ***

 ## Testing
+### Principles of Testing
+Automated testing is like using a robot to check if your code works correctly without you having to do it manually.
+It's good for repetitive tasks, like making sure changes don't break existing features.

+Manual testing is like exploring and checking your code by hand, simulating how a real user might interact with it.
+It's great for trying out new things and finding issues that automated tests might miss.

+Both methods work together to make sure your code is solid.
+Automated testing saves time on routine checks, while manual testing lets you dig deeper and catch tricky problems.

 ### Validator Testing
 #### HTML
 No Errors were presented when passing the project through the official W3C validator.